 Non-alcoholic Drinks

 Non-alcoholic drinks will average out to around 2 gallons per 1 guest at your reception.
-In general, you should plan for 1-2 cups of water per guest and 3-4 non-water drinks (tea, lemonade, soda), estimating to be about 5 drinks per person, or 1 drink per hour.
+In general, you should plan for 1-2 cups of water per guest and 3-4 non-water drinks (tea, lemonade, soda), estimating about 5 drinks per person or 1 drink per hour.
 Depending on your location, water or non-water drinks may be more favorable to guests.
 If you are having an outdoor wedding in the heat, having more water at the reception is ideal.

 Alcoholic Drinks